 2. Communicate, Communicate, Communicate

 Any excellent restaurant manager is also an excellent communicator.
-You communicate with your crew, your customers, your vendors (suppliers), and other service providers.
+You communicate with your crew restaurant, your customers, your vendors (suppliers), and other service providers.
 Each exchange is taking on different forms, mediums, and styles to achieve the best results.
 You’re a communication wizard, and you probably don’t even realize it.

 However, in the midst of the day-to-day hustle, it’s easy to forget the basics.
 For customers, pleasant greetings followed by a rundown of the daily specials are a great way to make a first impression.
 And don’t forget to make a lasting one with attentive service and farewells when they exit.